Ayla Brown

-Ayla Marie Brown (born July 28, 1988) is an American recording artist from Wrentham, Massachusetts and former NCAA basketball player.
-She was a contestant on American Idol on season 5 in 2006 and placed inside the Top 16.
-Shortly after the season's conclusion, Brown attended Boston College on a full basketball scholarship, and graduated in 2010 with a communications degree.
+Ayla Marie Brown (born July 28, 1988) is an American singer and former NCAA basketball player from Wrentham, Massachusetts.
+In 2006, she was a contestant on fifth season of American Idol, finishing within the top 16.
+Shortly after the season's conclusion, Brown attended Boston College on a full basketball scholarship, and graduated in 2010.

 Brown is the elder daughter of former United States Senator of Massachusetts and United States Ambassador to New Zealand and Samoa, Scott Brown, and NH1 News reporter Gail Huff.
 She is the sixth leading scorer in Massachusetts basketball history, male or female, a two-time Gatorade Player of the Year, and was named the top female basketball player in Massachusetts.
 Brown has released two full-length studio albums, is a spokesperson for the Songs of Love Foundation, and currently serves as the official anthem singer of the Philadelphia 76ers.

-Early years
+Early life

 Brown finished her high school career as one of the top female basketball players in Massachusetts history, scoring 2,358 career points.
 This made her the sixth place all-time leading scorer in Massachusetts basketball history, male or female.
 In addition, she is a two-time Gatorade Player of the Year and was named the top female basketball player in Massachusetts.
 Brown finished her senior season as the captain of the Noble and Greenough School girls' basketball team, missing her last few games to compete on the fifth season of American Idol.

 Brown was scouted by the staff at Boston College beginning at the age of 15.
-She made a commitment to the school, and went on to attend the college on a full athletic scholarship, majoring in Communication.
+She made a commitment to the school, and went on to attend the college on a full athletic scholarship, majoring in communications.
 She played the forward position for the Boston College Lady Eagles, wearing jersey number 1.
-Brown's nickname given to her by her teammates was "Downtown Ayla Brown" due to her ability to sink 3-pointers and lengthy shots, and in reference to her father's nickname when he played basketball at Tufts: "Downtown Scotty Brown."
+Brown's nickname given to her by her teammates was "Downtown Ayla Brown" due to her ability to sink 3-pointers and lengthy shots.

 American Idol (2006)

-Brown auditioned for American Idol at Gillette Stadium in Foxborough, Massachusetts, in the summer of 2005 before advancing to the judges’ round in Boston.
+Brown auditioned for American Idol at Gillette Stadium in Foxborough, Massachusetts, in the summer of 2005 before advancing to the judges' round in Boston.
 She was eliminated from the show on March 9, 2006.

 For her audition song, Brown sang "Ain't No Mountain High Enough."
 Randy Jackson said she had a good, though undistinguished voice.
 Paula Abdul also thought Brown was a good singer, but that she favored vocal power over dynamics.
 Simon Cowell accused Brown of being "robotic and somewhat empty."
 In the end, Jackson and Abdul (who made the final judgment) sent Brown through to the Hollywood rounds.

 During the Hollywood rounds, Brown sang "Reflection" by Christina Aguilera, and was selected as one of 24 semi-finalists.